hyde/hyde/tests/README.rst

 Apart from these requirements the following are required by plugins if you choose to run the corresponding tests.
-Some of the comands use the Mac OS X package manager `homebrew` - please use the package manager corresponding to your operating system.
+Some of the commands use the Mac OS X package manager `homebrew` - please use the package manager corresponding to your operating system.

+Note: asciidoc is currently not tested, so the steps corresponding to that format are unnecessary.

 ::